 For a computer to be useful, it needs to be able to store and run programs.
-Once the computer is at this stage, I want to then write programs in assembly.
-You don’t have to know 6502 assembly to understand the contents of this course but I encourage you to learn about it, as it will cement your understanding of many important concepts.
-I have a course on 6502 assembly language.
+Once the computer is at this stage, I want to write programs in assembly language.
+You don’t have to know 6502 assembly to understand the contents of this course but I encourage you to learn about it, as it will cement your understanding of many important concepts!
+I have a course on 6502 assembly language and writing games in 6502 assembly and using BASIC and an OS.

 PREFIX | MEANING | EXAMPLE |